Sapporo Municipal Subway

 Sapporo Municipal Subway Information

-The Sapporo Municipal Subway is a 49 km long network, that operates on 3 lines, serving 49 stations in total.
-This underground system which began operations in the year 1971, operates in Sapporo, Hokkaido, Japan.
-Sapporo City Transportation Bureau is the body that is given the responsibility of handling its operations.
-The subway was the fourth in Japan after Tokyo, Osaka, Nagoya.
+The Sapporo Municipal Subway is a 49 km network that operates on 3 lines, serving 49 stations in total.
+This subway system, which began operation in 1971, operates in Sapporo, Hokkaido, Japan.
+The Sapporo City Transportation Bureau is the body responsible for its operation.
+The subway was the fourth in Japan after Tokyo, Osaka and Nagoya.

 Sapporo Municipal Subway Map

-Map of Sapporo Municipal Subway showing various lines and stations.
-Click on the map to enlarge it or Download the Sapporo Municipal Subway Map in PDF.
+Map of Sapporo Municipal Subway showing different lines and stations.
+Click on the map to enlarge it or download the Sapporo Municipal Subway map in PDF format.

 Sapporo Municipal Subway Hours

-The subway service starts operations around 6:15 am and runs until midnight.
-The frequency of the trains during morning peak hours is 3-4 minutes and 5 minutes during the evening peak hours.
-The frequency for the remaining day is around 5-7 minutes.
+The metro starts at 6.15am and runs until midnight.
+The frequency of the trains is 3-4 minutes during the morning rush hour and 5 minutes during the evening rush hour.
+The frequency for the rest of the day is 5-7 minutes.

 Sapporo Municipal Subway Fares, Tickets and Cards

-The fares on the metro system are distance based.
-Riders can purchase single tickets from vending machines, and the fare ranges from 200 yen to 400 yen.
-Various types of cards are also available that suits the needs of the passengers.
-A Sapporo one day card costs 830 yen for adults and 420 yen for children, and provides unlimited rides on the metro system on the particular day.
-For weekends, discounted passes are available at 520 yen and 260 yen respectively.
+Fares on the subway are based on distance travelled.
+Passengers can buy single tickets from vending machines, with prices ranging from 200 yen to 400 yen.
+There are also different types of cards available to suit the needs of passengers.
+A Sapporo Day Pass costs 830 yen for adults and 420 yen for children, and allows unlimited travel on the subway for the day.
+Reduced weekend passes are available at 520 yen and 260 yen respectively.

-A Combination One Day Pass in addition to providing unlimited rides on the subway also provides unlimited use of trams and buses of JR Hokkaido Bus Jotetsu Bus and Hokkaido Chuo Bus on the stamped day.
+In addition to unlimited subway travel, a combined day pass allows unlimited use of trams and buses operated by JR Hokkaido Bus Jotetsu Bus and Hokkaido Chuo Bus on the day stamped on the pass.
 It costs 2000 yen.

-Another option in prepaid cards is a Sapica card that can be used on subway, tram and buses.
-This card accumulates 10% points for each use which can then be used for buying more trips.
+Another prepaid card option is the Sapica card, which can be used on the subway, tram and bus.
+This card gives you 10% points for each use, which you can then use to buy more rides.
 This is also a prepaid IC card and is rechargeable.
-It has a purchase cost of 2000 yen, out of which 500 yen is the refundable deposit.
+It costs 2000 yen, of which 500 yen is the refundable deposit.

-Children under the age of 1 get to travel for free.
+Children under the age of 1 can travel for free.

 Sapporo Municipal Subway Parking

-The Sapporo Municipal Subway offers park and ride facilities in almost all the stations, to make using the metro more convenient for its users.
-However, to make use of this service a parking fee is charged.
-This fee varies from 60-170 yen.
+The Sapporo Municipal Subway offers park and ride facilities at almost all stations to make using the subway more convenient for its users.
+However, a parking fee is charged to use this service.
+The fee varies from 60 to 170 yen.
 Monthly parking passes are also available.

 Sapporo Municipal Subway Lines

-Currently the system has 3 lines serving total 49 stations.
-The subway system operates out of two main hubs: Sapporo station and Odori station.
-The lines are identified by its color, name and label.
+The system currently has 3 lines serving a total of 49 stations.
+The subway system operates from two main hubs: Sapporo Station and Odori Station.
+The lines are identified by their colour, name and sign.

-● Green line – Nanboku line – The line started operation in 1971 and the metro operates from Asabu station in Kitaku– towards Makomanai station in Minami-ku.
-The line is identified by letter N followed by a number.
-This is the first line to be established in Sapporo and the line runs above the ground.
+• Green Line – Nanboku Line – The line started operation in 1971 and the subway runs from Asabu Station in Kitaku- towards Makomanai Station in Minami-ku.
+The line is identified by the letter N followed by a number.
+This is the first line in Sapporo to run above ground.
 The line serves 16 stations.

-● Orange line – Tozai line – The line started operation in 1976 and the line runs east to west.
-Tozailine operates from Miyanosawa station in Nishi-ku towards Shin-Sapporo station in Atsubetsu-Ku.
-The length of the route is 20.1km serving 19 stations.
-The entire line operates underground.
-The line is identified by the letter T
+• Orange Line – Tozai Line – The line started operation in 1976 and runs from east to west.
+The Tozai Line runs from Miyanosawa Station in Nishi Ward to Shin-Sapporo Station in Atsubetsu Ward.
+The line is 20.1 km long and serves 19 stations.
+The entire line is underground.
+The line is marked with the letter T

 Sapporo Municipal Subway Pictures